Bond Blades A Derringer’s Perfect Companion!

 The Bond knives have an elongated opening hole in the blades like that seen on the Buck Mayos.
 It’s well positioned and gives enough room for the thumb to easily roll the knives open.
 Another option for opening the knives is to use the flipper that protrudes from the spine of the knife when it’s closed.
 I’m a fan of flippers and they’re one of my preferred ways to oopen knives whether they’re assisted or not.
 Which brings up an interesting point on the Bond knives.
 The Bond online store lists the knives as being “assisted,” but in fact they open using basic flipper system without a spring assist.
 Just tap the exposed flipper with your index finger and the blades snap open with authority on Buck’s smooth pivot.
 I can see how folks would think that these are actually assisted openers.
 When I first saw the design at the SHOT Show in 2009, I actually did think I was operating an assisted opener as the design is so smooth, and so fast.
 These particular models were a littl stiffer than the one I tried at SHOT, but a little bit of Ballistol and some working in of the action resulted in the fast, smooth action I was accustomed to.

 The Bonds have a pocket clip mounted on the butt of the knife.
-The clip is positioned for the right-or left-handed tip-up carry, or is removable should you choose not to
+The clip is positioned for the right-or left-handed tip-up carry, or is removable should you choose not to use a clip at all.

 Past Experience